goldshakil/Coding_Interview_Preparation/README.md

 ## More on **Daily Practice** section in the coding guide:
-1- Refer to chapters (1-8) and chapter 10 in Cracking the Coding Interview book.
+1. Refer to chapters (1-8) and chapter 10 in Cracking the Coding Interview book.
-2- For each chapter, solve its relevant problems in https://neetcode.io/ and https://seanprashad.com/leetcode-patterns/ 3- Start with Easy problems and move toward medium and hard problems as you get more comfortable.
+2. For each chapter, solve its relevant problems in https://neetcode.io/ and https://seanprashad.com/leetcode-patterns/
+3. Start with Easy problems and move towards medium and hard problems as you get more comfortable.

 ## More on **Programming Patterns Notes** section in the coding guide:
 This [repo]([url](https://github.com/SeanPrashad/leetcode-patterns)) has some more helpful and useful notes regarding programming patterns.